tldr-devops/aws-eks-terraform/README.md

 ## What is not included right now

-- email integration
+- Email integration
-- dns integration
+- DNS integration
-- alert rules
+- Alert rules
-- resources limits
+- Resource limits
-- ci & cd integration
+- CI & CD integration
-- network policies
+- Network policies
-- host-based pod segregation
+- Host-based pod segregation
-- ...

-## Depend on
+## Dependencies

 - terraform
 - aws cli
 - kubectl
 - [terraform-aws-eks](https://github.com/terraform-aws-modules/terraform-aws-eks)
 - [aws-ia/eks-blueprints-addons/aws](https://github.com/aws-ia/terraform-aws-eks-blueprints-addons)

-This module contain local-exec block with `kubectl patch` for applying `tolerations` and `nodeSelector` deployments in `kube-system` namespace, that will work only in unix shell, so it will fail on Windows.
-This patch is necessary as some of eks addons currently doesn't support `tolerations` and `nodeSelector` in their configurations, but only necessary if you will use host nodes with taints to separate `management` processes from other.
-You can disable it by set `apply_kubectl_patch` variable to `false`.
+This module contains a local-exec block with `kubectl patch` for applying `tolerations` and `nodeSelector` deployments in the `kube-system` namespace, which will only work in a Unix shell, and will fail on Windows.
+This patch is necessary as some EKS addons currently don't support `tolerations` and `nodeSelector` in their configurations, but it is only necessary if you use host nodes with taints to separate `management` processes from others.
+You can disable it by setting the `apply_kubectl_patch` variable to `false`.

 ## Example

 ```
 cd example
 terraform init